 About Phi Kappa Phi

 Founded in 1897, Phi Kappa Phi is the nation’s oldest and most selective collegiate honor society for all educational disciplines.
-Phi Kappa Phi inducts approximately 30,000 college students, faculty, professional group of workers, and alumni yearly.
-The Society has chapters on greater than 300 pick faculties and universities in North America and the Philippines.
-Membership is by using invitation simplest to the pinnacle 10 percentage of seniors and graduate college students and seven.5 percentage of juniors.
+Phi Kappa Phi inducts approximately 30,000 college students, faculty, professional groups of workers, and alumni yearly.
+The Society has chapters on more than 300 pick faculties and universities in North America and the Philippines.
+Membership is by using invitation to the pinnacle 10 percent of seniors and graduate college students and seven.5 percent of juniors.
 Faculty, expert personnel, and alumni who have executed scholarly differences also qualify.
-The Society’s challenge is “To apprehend and promote academic excellence in all fields of better training and to interact the network of students in service to others.”
+The Society’s challenge is “To apprehend and promote academic excellence in all fields of better training and to interact with the network of students in service to others.”
 For extra facts, go to www.Phkappaphi.Org.